brenoskuk/inpainting/README.md

 # inpaiting
 inpaiting method based upon the paper "Object Removal by Exemplar-Based Inpainting"

-## Mask selector

-A mask selector has been designed to perform the painting process.
-The mask is represented by a grayscale image of the same size than the image to be processed.
-The occlusion zone takes the value 0 while its complement takes the value 255.
-To generate masks you have to run the MaskSelector class with the following commands

-### image = cv2.imread(image_address)
-### MS = MaskSelector(image )
-### MS. run (address_output )

 ## Inpaiting Class

 There is a class Criminisi_Inpaint which has the constructor which takes